Study Plan For GMAT: Get a Perfect Score In GMAT By Following These 5 Tips

 But the test covers a lot of material, including some math concepts you may have never learned before.
 It takes effort and commitment.
 A good rule of thumb is that you’ll need to study for ~100 hours.

 And, it’s important to be specific so you can hold yourself accountable.
 Plan out the days, times, and locations where you’ll study for, say, 12 weeks for 8-10 hours each week.
 Put it on paper, and hold yourself accountable.

 5- Customize Your Study Plan For GMAT

 As you write out your study plan for GMAT, you can start by organizing your time around the sections of the GMAT itself somewhat equally.
 But, if you’re already good at GMAT verbal, allocate more time to GMAT quant.
 And, perform this exercise again within sections of the GMAT.

 If on your diagnostic, it’s clear that you struggle with world problems and algebra but performed well on geometry, don’t waste time by reviewing easy concepts you already know.
 Push yourself to levels of slight discomfort where you are struggling to understand.
 This will build your skills.

 Take a practice test about once every two weeks to track your progress, and re-evaluate your time allocation across sections, concepts, and question types you’ll encounter on the GMAT based on your performance on these practice tests.

-It often helps to build your customized GMAT study plan of a generic study plan, such as those offered by Magoosh GMAT.
+It often helps to build your customized study plan for GMAT of a general study plan, such as those offered by Magoosh GMAT.

 Studying for the GMAT is not easy.
-If you don’t approach the process strategically and with a GMAT study plan in mind, you won’t get the results you’re hoping for.
+If you don’t approach the process strategically and with a study plan for GMAT in mind, you won’t get the results you’re hoping for.